s129136908794904/SSSDA-ver.1.0/README.md

 # Welcome to SSSDA v.1.0-alpha
 Welcome to the Standard-free Single-particle Spectra Data Analyzer.
-The basic matlab files for calibrating SPMS spectra are released here.
+Currrently, the standard-free calibration module is released.

 # Prepare your data for calibration
 A dataset, "demoData.mat", comprising 10,006 SPMS raw spectra of ambient particles (~2000 in mass resolution) is provided for testing, you can download it from the current repository.